joergkrause/svogv/projects/svogv/README.md

 ## Angular Data Annotations

 The idea of data annotations is somehow heavily inspired by the namespace `System.ComponentModel.DataAnnotations` of .NET Core.
 There is absolutely no dependency at all, though.
+You can find more [here](https://docs.microsoft.com/de-de/dotnet/api/system.componentmodel.dataannotations?view=netframework-4.8).

+The basic idea is that we usually use view models anyway.
+So, why not using them to provide all information necessary to create a form that way?

 ### How does it work?